ilastik/ilastik4ij/README.md

 ## Installation

-Within ImageJ/Fiji you can install the plugin via the `Help -> Update` menu and select the `ilastik Import Export` site.
+Within ImageJ/Fiji you can install the plugin via the `Help -> Update` menu and select the `ilastik` site.

 **Note**: The plugins need Java 1.8, if you see error messages popping up that might be caused by an older Java version.